MicrosoftDocs/connected-spaces/articles/store-create.md

 1. In the **Store name** field, enter a friendly name for your store.

-2. In the **Max occupancy** field, set the total store capacity.
-This is the total number of people across all entrances at one time.
+2. In the **Max occupancy** field, set the maximum number of people allowed in the store at one time.
+Connected Spaces uses computer vision to calculate entrances and exits and notifies you if the maximum occupancy value is exceeded.

 3. In the **Time zone** field, set the time zone for your store.